mcinglis/c-style/readme.md

 As it turns out, C already has an entirely-capable language model.
 In C, we define data structures, and we define functionality that uses combinations of those data structures.
 Data and functionality aren't intertwined in complicated contraptions, and this is a good thing.

 Haskell, at the forefront of language design, made the same decision to separate data and functionality.
 Learning Haskell is one of the best things a programmer can do to improve their technique, but I think it's especially beneficial for C programmers, because of the underlying similarities between C and Haskell.
 Yes, C doesn't have anonymous functions, and no, you won't be writing monads in C anytime soon.
 But by learning Haskell, you'll learn how to write good software without classes, without mutability, and with modularity.
-These qualities are very beneficial for C programming.
+These qualities are very beneficial for good C programming.

 Embrace and appreciate what C offers, rather than attempting to graft other paradigms onto it.